gargashwani/fastapi_boilerplate/README.md

 **All API endpoints (except `/api/v1/auth/login` and `/api/v1/auth/register`) require authentication.**

-After login or registration, use the `access_token` in the Authorization header for all subsequent requests:
+After login, use the `access_token` in the Authorization header for all subsequent requests:

 ```bash
 curl -X GET http://localhost:8000/api/v1/users/me \